ztsrxh/ztsrxh.github.io/_pages/author.md

 ## Acknowledgements
 <p style="text-align: justify;">
 The hardware platform and experiments are based on the resources of our lab led by Prof. Yintao Wei.
-The dataset would not be possible without the support of several individuals within our lab.
-We would like to thank, without any particular order, the following people for their contributions to the dataset: Jingcheng Lyu, Junxiang He, Delei Min, and engineers from Cosmartor Suspension Tech Co., Ltd.
+The dataset is finished in Tsinghua University, who possesses the complete property rights of the datasets.
+The algorithm and analysis works are partially done during my visit to the MSC lab in UC Berkeley.
 </p>